-- To ensure that the Communication Plan includes the communication of risk minimisation strategies to FDC educators Coordination unit staff and relocation FDC educators including (but not limited to) - Ensuring that practices and procedures in relation to the safe handling, preparation, consumption and service of food are developed and implemented, and that the educators is aware of these. - Ensuring that practices and procedures which ensure that the parents are notified of any known allergens that pose a risk to a child and strategies for minimising the risk are developed and implemented, and that Educators are aware of these. - Ensuring that that practices and procedures ensuring that all educators / relocation educators can identify the child, the child's medical management plan and the location of the child's medication are developed and implemented, and that all educator's/relocation educators are aware of these. - To ensure that children that do not have the required documentation and medication are unable to attend the service. - All staff and FDC educators are informed and have a clear understanding of children's individual medical conditions and their individual action plan and risk minimisation plan - Educators are provided with sufficient information and training in managing specific medical conditions and regarding the administration of medication and other appropriate treatments - Educators will ensure appropriate hygiene practices are followed when managing medical conditions and administering medications - To ensure FDC Educators provide a copy of all medication forms, reports and plans to the coordination unit for record retention - That children with Action Plans complete new QMF-CS-003 Risk Minimisation Plan and Communication Plan if they are relocating to another FDC educator
+- Ensuring that practices and procedures which ensure that the parents are notified of any known allergens that pose a risk to a child and strategies for minimising the risk are developed and implemented, and that all staff, students and volunteers are aware of these. - Ensuring that that practices and procedures ensuring that all staff members and volunteers can identify the child, the child's medical management plan and the location of the child's medication are developed and implemented, and that all staff, students and volunteers are aware of these. - To ensure that children that do not have the required documentation and medication are unable to attend the service. - All staff including casual staff and students are informed of all children diagnosed with a medical condition and their individual action plan and risk minimisation plan - Educators are provided with sufficient information and training regarding the administration of medication and other appropriate treatments